 6. Take your time — within reason

-Administering an estate will take at least a year — more likely 18 to 24 months — and it could stretch out longer if the estate is complex.
+Administering an estate will take at least a year — more likely 18 to 24 months.
+However, it could stretch out longer if the estate is complex.
 Don’t feel pressured to make decisions you’re uncertain about.
 Take the time to understand the issues at play and their related impacts.
 At the same time, it’s prudent to keep the estate settlement moving forward.
 “Every year the estate is open, another tax return is required.
-Delays can be costly and problematic,” says Butler.
+Delays can be costly,” says Butler.